-Fig. 16.
-Comparison of contact pressure between simulation and theoretical calculation theoretical calculation was compared in Fig. 16.
-It can be seen that their trends are similar, and the maximum pressure is at the 32th pin.
-The difference between the two is within 0.6%, which shows the correctness of the theoretical model and the results.
+In order to verify the correctness of the theoretical model, the contact pressure distribution of the Model B simulation and the theoretical calculation was compared in Fig. 16.
+It can be seen that their trends are similar, and the maximum pressure is at the 32nd pin.
+The difference between the two is within 0.6 %, which shows the correctness of the theoretical model and the results.